Behind the scenes at Queer Out Here

 We had an itch that needed scratching!
-We knew that queer folk were spending time outside - we were doing it, we knew a couple of famous people in the adventure community weren't straight, we had friends who were cyclists and cider makers, flâneurs and footballers, Jonathan's part of a queer walking group, we found websites for several LGBTQIA+ outdoors groups around the world, we found feature articles about gay surfers and rock climbers and hikers - but we couldn't find any audio-visual channels where we could hear about these people and experiences in one place.
+We knew that queer folk were spending time outside - we were doing it, we knew a couple of famous people in the adventure community weren't straight, we had friends who were cyclists and cider makers, flâneurs and footballers, we’d stepped out with queer walking groups, we found websites for several LGBTQIA+ outdoors clubs around the world, we found feature articles about gay surfers and rock climbers and hikers - but we couldn't find any audio-visual channels where we could hear about these people and experiences in one place.
 We spent a year or so looking before deciding that if we really wanted to hear a variety of queer perspectives on the outdoors collected together we might as well do the collecting ourselves.

 As we are both sound nerds, we are interested in going beyond straightforward interviews (though they're great, too!) to include field recordings, sound art, music, spoken word, documentaries and more.
-Our hope is that the zine format of Queer Out Here will encourage a variety of submissions, exploring and interpreting the outdoors in different ways.
+Our hope is that the zine format of Queer Out Here will encourage people to create a variety of pieces, exploring and interpreting the outdoors in different ways.